openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-http-bridge/step2.md

-In order to verify that the Ingress is working properly, try to hit the /healthy endpoint of the bridge with the following curl command:
+To verify that the Ingress is working properly, try to access the ``/healthy` endpoint of the bridge with the following curl command:

 ``curl -ik https://my-bridge-bridge-service-kafka.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/healthy``{{execute interrupt}}

-If the bridge is reachable through the OpenShift route, it will return an HTTP response with status code `200 OK` but an empty body.
+If the bridge is reachable through the OpenShift route, it will return an HTTP response with `200 OK` HTTP code, but an empty body.

-It should look similat to the following example of the output:
+It should look similar to the following example of the output:

 ```sh
 HTTP/2 200